JuliaGraphics/Luxor.jl/docs/src/tutorial/quickstart.md

 - finishes the drawing and displays it on the screen

 In case you're wondering, the units are *points* (as in font sizes), and there are 72 points in an inch, just over 3 per millimeter.
 The y-axis points down the page.
-If you want to be reminded of where the x and y axes are, uses the [`rulers`](@ref) function.
+If you want to be reminded of where the x and y axes are, use the [`rulers`](@ref) function.

-The `:fill` at the end of [`circle`](@ref) is one of a set of symbols that lets you use the shape in different ways.
-There's the `:stroke` action, which draws around the edges but doesn't fill the shape with color, and you might also meet the `:fillstroke`, `:fillpreserve`, `:strokepreserve`, `:clip`, and `:path` actions.
-You can usually supply these either as an argument or using the keyword argument version, eg `action=:fill`.
+The `action=:fill` at the end of [`circle`](@ref) uses one of a set of symbols that let you use the shape you've created in different ways.
+There's the `:stroke` action, which draws around the edges but doesn't fill the shape with color.
+You might also meet the `:fillstroke`, `:fillpreserve`, `:strokepreserve`, `:clip`, and `:path` actions.

 ## Circles in a spiral

 We want more than just one circle.
 We'll define a triangular shape, and place a circle at each corner.
-The [`ngon`](@ref) function creates regular polygon (eg triangles, squares, etc.), and the `vertices=true` keyword returns the corner points rather than draws the shape - just what we want.
+The [`ngon`](@ref) function creates regular polygons (eg triangles, squares, pentagons, etc.), and the `vertices=true` keyword doesn't draw the shape, it just provides the corner points - just what we want.

 ```@setup example_2
 using Luxor